This blog may contain affiliate links. If you choose to take action (and I hope you do!), I will earn a commission.

 Keep school supplies organized in clear containers or drawers.
 Label each container so that items are easy to find and put away.
 You can also create a portable supply caddy that your kids can carry to their homework station.

-Allocate a drawer or a shelf for school supplies.
 I love using a rolling cart for my school supply organiztion too!
 I’m able to organize art supplies, items for school projects, and other school items my kids need quick access to.
 This helps avoid last-minute scrambles in the morning and during homework time.
 The wheels on the cart make it easier to roll around if you don’t have a dedicated space for homework time.

 Related Posts: Here’s The Complete Supplies Checklist You Need for Homeschool Essentials

-8. Organizing Clothes for the Week
+8. Plan Outfits for the Week

 school organizer binder

-11. Create a To Do List For School Shopping
+11. Make a School Shopping Checklist

 12. School Lunch Choice Board